jbarden717/Project1-Week13/Ansible/README.md

 - filebeat-playbook.xml : Ansible playbook used to install and configure filebeat on web servers
 - metricbeat-config.xml : Configuration file for Metricbeat when installing
 - metricbeat-playbook.xml : Ansible playbook used to install and configure metricbeat on web servers
+- hosts : This file is where I place all the ip addresses of my servers and group them accordingly